• Skip to main content

 € | Street Food Pasta | Takeaway

 This is probably the best cheap place to eat in Rome.
-A plate of pasta only costs €4 for an abundant portion and it’s in the ritzy Spanish Steps area.
+A plate of pasta costs roughly €4 for an abundant portion and it’s in the ritzy Spanish Steps area.
 What are your options?
 Choose between the two kinds of pasta they decided to make that day.

 Pasta comes in a plastic container with a fork, napkin, and plastic cup for you to pour yourself some water from the jug.
 They sell glasses of table wine for a euro or so extra.
 If you’re in the area and it’s lunchtime, I recommend giving this place a try.
 Especially if you’re on the go, it’s an experience.